fprochazka/filip-prochazka.com/_posts/2022-10-29-analyzing-aws-costs-with-sql.md

 ## The ideal state

+My main point was to show AWS CUR and Redash.
+You don't need Keboola if you're only going to process CUR.
+Alternatively, AWS can pipe the CUR into Athena or Redshift, which can also be queried from Redash.
+But suppose you want to tackle data analytics problems seriously.
+In that case, you will need some data ops platform sooner or later, and I've only ever seen Keboola in the companies I've worked for, so I don't have better advice for you right now.

-What should all of this ideally look like if we put it together?
+So what should all of this ideally look like if we put it together?

 * Setup the AWS Cost and Usage Reports
 * Keboola orchestration will regularly load it using their extractor